gammapy/gammapy-meetings/dev-meetings/2025/2025-11-28/README.md

 RT opened  [#6239](https://github.com/gammapy/gammapy/issues/6239) to track the status of all the issues that sonarqube has flagged, and opened PR [#6240](https://github.com/gammapy/gammapy/pull/6240)  to solve some of the flagged issues.

-KF calls attention to PR #[6223](https://github.com/gammapy/gammapy/pull/6223) that updates the script for generating the list of contributors to a certain release.
+KF calls attention to PR [#6223](https://github.com/gammapy/gammapy/pull/6223) that updates the script for generating the list of contributors to a certain release.
 It is ready for review.

 ## Validation & benchmark

 ## Ongoing projects

 ## Any other business
-AS raises a question about the 1d Spectrum simulation tutorial, where the faking example uses no containment correction but also disregards the psf.
+AS raises a question about the 1D Spectrum simulation tutorial, where the faking example uses no containment correction but also disregards the PSF.
 Nobody is certain if this entirely correct, AS  will open an issue.

 # Automatic activity report